Start With the Bottleneck, Not the Task List

 - Own invoice follow-up and weekly cash reporting prep

 Clear ownership reduces back-and-forth and makes onboarding easier.
 The person knows what they own, what done looks like, and when to escalate.
+AI-fluent operators take this further by building repeatable systems around the work they own, creating leverage that compounds over time.

 Build the Role Around Cadence